atomwalk12/deep-bridge-survey/README.md

 - `CostHistory`: Tracks and visualizes training loss over time

-### Example

-Below is a simplified example implementation of a neural network training.
+Below is a simplified example implementation of a neural network training process.
 Check [toy_network.cu](./cudnn/gpu/toy_network.cu) for the complete code:

-collapse
 ```c++
 // ==============================
 // Initialization